Earthwood (game): History and development

 Earthwood was a fantasy wargame published by Game Systems Inc. (GSI).
 GSI's Bill Feild and Peter Stassun introduced it as their first game when opening on April 1, 1981.
 The game was closed-ended and computer moderated.
+The game proved to be popular in the U.K. and the U.S., but when introduced to Australia in 1986, only received a lukewarm reception.

 By 1988, Game Systems Inc. created a new version of the game called Earthwood-Sea Kings due to the popularity of Earthwood.

 Gameplay

+Setting

+The game is set on a 32 x 27 square grid map covered with various types of terrain.
+Players are given a map at the start of the game, but the map has errors that the players will only discover as they explore.
+The map contains 30–40 cities.

+Gameplay

-Each game has 25 players who roleplay three types of characters: 16 kings, five warriors and four magicians.
+Each game has 25 players who role-play three types of characters: 16 kings, five warriors and four magicians.
 Kings rule cities populated with one of various fantasy races such as elves and dwarves.
 Players can encounter up to 12 types of non-player characters in the game, to fight, interact, and enlist as party members.
-Economics was not a significant part of the game.
-Diplomacy was a key part of gameplay, with reviewer DeAnn Iwan stating it involved "intense diplomacy".
+Economics is not a significant part of the game, but diplomacy plays a key part — critic DeAnn Iwan stated that the game involved "intense diplomacy".

+Victory conditions

-The purpose of the game was to conquer all the game's cities.
-This could also be done with allies.
+The purpose of the game is to conquer all the game's cities, which can be accomplished with allies.
 Games could last 30–40 turns.